 David Hurwitz teaches an essential course at Vermont Woodworking School, which is Business Practices and Marketing for Artists and Artisans.
 David has been doing woodworking since the age of six.
 A professional woodworker since 1988, he is well equipped to show students what it is like to run your own business as a craftsperson.
 David has a BFA in woodworking and furniture design from the Rochester Institute of Technology.
 He has been the recipient of many awards design competitions in and out of Vermont.

-Blake co-founded the Vermont Woodworking School in 2007 and directs operations.
-Blake quietly ensures the facility runs smoothly and that all tools and materials are available when needed.
-As Operations Director, Blake also manages bookkeeping, payroll and benefits administration, plus community class registration. i
+Blake co-founded the Vermont Woodworking School in 2007 Blake quietly ensured the facility ran smoothly and that all tools and materials are available when needed.
+As Operations Director, Blake also managed bookkeeping, payroll and benefits administration, plus community class registration.

 Bob was a true Master Designer Craftsman and as a Co-Founder and the founding instructor, the school carries on in Bob's tradition in its commitment to quality craftsmanship and education in the tradition of the apprenticeship.
 Bob brought over 30 years of experience building custom furniture as owner of the Robert Fletcher Furniture Design Company located in Cambridge, VT.
 Robert also owned and operated Fletcher Turnings, a company that specialized in architectural production turnings.
 Robert specialized in quality handcrafted furniture and custom design pieces.
 He designed and built a variety of original and reproduction pieces, from William and Mary, Queen Anne, and Georgian (Chippendale) periods, as well as the Shaker and Craftsman styles.

 Vermont Woodworking School is always interested in speaking with qualified candidates.
-Please email your CV or resume with a brief cover letter to Carina Driscoll via email@example.com.
+Please email your CV or resume with a brief cover letter to Catherine Emil via email@example.com.
 Or mail to: